psychemedia/island-storynotes/piedPiperNewtown/newtown_additional.md

 Beresford, M. & 1958 Medieval England An Aerial Survey Cambridge University Press St Joseph, J.K.S.
 2nd Edition (1979)

-Gale, A. 1987 ‘The Location of Brickworks on the Isle of Wight’ in Proceedings of the Isle of Wight Natural History and Archaeological Society 8, Part 1 37-44
+Gale, A. 1987 'The Location of Brickworks on the Isle of Wight’ in Proceedings of the Isle of Wight Natural History and Archaeological Society 8, Part 1 37-44

 Hughes, M.F.
 1976 The Small Towns of Hampshire.
 The Archaeological and Historical Implications of Development Hampshire Archaeological Committee